Irish comedians call for change in the industry - as sexual misconduct claims come to light - Goss.ie

 In statements posted on Twitter on Friday night, an unnamed entertainer was accused of sending unsolicited photos of his genitals, and being emotionally abusive and manipulative.

+She claimed that a comedian “emotionally abused” her, and repeatedly sent her unsolicited photos/videos of women performing sexual acts on him.

+She did not name the individual in any of her tweets, and she has since made her account private.

-After her tweets started circulating on social media, well-known Irish comedian Davey Reilly released a statement of his own on Twitter.
+After her tweets started circulating on social media last night – well-known Irish comedian Davey Reilly released a statement of his own on Twitter.

 The comic said he was “remorseful” and “embarrassed” over his behaviour in the past, but didn’t state exactly what he was apologising for, nor did he reference the tweet he was alluding to.